mBonny87/simple-microinteraction/README.md

   <script src="https://cdn.jsdelivr.net/npm/animejs@3.2.1/lib/anime.min.js"></script>
 ```

-4. Finally, create a file named script.js where we will use animejs and the onClick action of the interaction.
+4.Finally, create a file named script.js where we will use animejs and the onClick action of the interaction.
 ```js
   function handlePath() {
   //get the svg dom element